bogdando/rabbitmq-cluster-ocf-vagrant/README.md

 ## Known issues

 * For the docker provider, use the image based on Ubuntu 15.10 or 16.04.
-It has Pacemaker 1.1.12 (1.1.14), while the image with Ubuntu 14.10 contains Pacemaker 1.1.10 and there is a stability issue with the pacemakerd daemon stopping sporadically, therefore the RabbitMQ cluster does not assemble well.
+It has Pacemaker 1.1.12 (1.1.14), while the image with Ubuntu 14.10 is DEPRECATED as it contains a Pacemaker 1.1.10 that seems like has stability issues, when cluster members are running in VM-like containers.
+In the result, the pacemakerd daemon is stopping sporadically and the RabbitMQ cluster cannot assemble as well.

 * Pacemaker >=1.1.12 seems behave better in containers, although things may be
   buggy: ``crm_node -l`` may start reporting empty nodes list, then rabbitmq OCF